flaviuvadan/sick-fits/README.md

 1. `git remote add heroku-backend https://git.heroku.com/sick-fits-prod-yoga-backend.git`
-1. To push only sub-folders to the Heroku backend, `git subtree push --prefix backend heroku-backend master`, which will push up the `backend` to the `heroku-backend` subtree on the branch master (error logs can be listed via running `heroku logs --tail --app sick-fits-prod-yoga-backend`)
+1. To push only sub-folders to the Heroku backend, `git subtree push --prefix backend heroku-backend master`, which will push up the `backend` to the `heroku-backend` subtree on the branch master (error logs can be listed via running `heroku logs --tail --app sick-fits-prod-yoga-backend`).
+Re-building can be performed through the Heroku UI (restart all dynos) or through the same git command